January 4

 January 4, 2021

-To not repeat the same mistakes in the future and to be able to carefully address these issues when heard in the future, we need to learn about the worst things to say to a diabetic that is often said and is wrong.
+To not repeat the same mistakes in the future and to be able to carefully address these issues when heard in the future, we need to learn about the worst things to say to a diabetic that are often said and are wrong.

 An estimated amount of 29 million Americans are living with diabetes.
 As this is not already a struggle enough, the people who live with this condition get to hear so many stereotypical and misinformed statements or questions constantly pointed at them.